mattcroat/modern-portfolio/notes.md

 }
 ```

-## Animate a element appearing from the top using translate3d
+## Animate a element appearing from the top

 ```sass
 &-nav {